alexatsu/luminova/readme.md

 # Overview

 This is a project that mainly for learning purpose the functionality of backend + devops, a ripoff of Unsplash.
+> stopped hosting (to up it again, need to switch Postgres to Sqlite and keep it to backend)
 > all images, sources is taken from Unsplash, credits to them for everything

 ## Features